archseer/enigma/README.md

 - Tracing / debugging support
 - BEAM compatible NIFs / FFI

 Note: NIF/FFI compatibility with OTP is going to be quite some work.
-At the moment I plan to trick the inet & file implementations by fake-loading the internal NIFs, then re-implementing those via a compatible Rust / BIF interface.
+Until then, a rust-style NIF interface will be available.

 # Feature status